 - What do I want to include?

-- How can I position my subject in the image to make it visually appealing?
+- How can I position my subject (the focal point of the shot) in the image to make it visually appealing?

-Who knew there was so much that could be conveyed with composition and the 4 little lines that make up the Rule of Thirds?
+Who knew there was so much that could be conveyed with composition and the grid of 4 little lines that make up the rule of thirds grid in photography?

-If you’re struggling to get to grips with the Rule of Thirds, you can be sure that many others are struggling too.
-Please share your questions and/or struggles below and we’ll give you some help.
+If you’re struggling to get to grips with what is the rule of thirds in photography composition, you can be sure that many others are struggling too.
+Please share your questions and/or struggles below and I’ll give you some help.

-If this article has helped you to understand the Rule of Thirds, share that too – we love good news!
+If this article has helped you to understand rule of thirds composition, share that too – I love good news!